 Rugby.
-A game played by gentlemen or a game I prefer to describe as a mortal’s clash of the Titans.
+A game described as a mortal’s clash of the Titans.

 If you’re new to the game of rugby, you might get a little confused about what’s actually going on.
 You might, for example, wonder why the game keeps stopping; whether there’s actually any difference between a ‘ruck’ and a ‘maul’; and what the heck a scrum is anyway?!